nomoixyz/vulcan/docs/src/examples/requests/example.md

 ### Sending a JSON payload

-This example shows how to send a request with a JSON body
+How to send a request with a JSON body

 ```solidity
 // SPDX-License-Identifier: MIT